dustinpfister/blog_posts/_posts/js-intl.md

 ### 1.2 - Vanilla javaScript add commas method

 If for some reason I do not want to use the Internationalization constructors for formatting numbers when it comes to adding commas.
-Then I will have to look for some other native built in solutions for this sort of thing, or wring of find a method that will work okay for most if not all situations.
+Then I will have to look for some other native built in solutions for this sort of thing, or write of [find a method that will work okay for most if not all situations when it comes to number formating](https://stackoverflow.com/questions/5731193/how-to-format-numbers).

 What I have here is more or less pulled from [this post](http://www.mredkj.com/javascript/numberFormat.html) on this subject of formatting numbers in JavaScript.
 The post outlines just two methods on of which is used to round numbers to a certin number of places and there other is about adding commas.